impost0r/Marathon/README.md

 Marathon will be continually updated as I audit the IL codebase (Assembly-CSharp.dll) of VTS.

+Installation instructions: Take the release download of Marathon from the Releases page and extract it to the root directory of VTube Studio (where VTube Studio.exe is).

 ### What about model stealing?

 Model stealing will come as a SaaS bundle for an "anticheat" for VTS, VBridger, OBS, etc. It'll encompass a WHQL signed driver (first to be signed with an EV certificate).
 As EV certificates and WHQL certification is expensive, the driver will be sold for the price of $100 USD, per month.